 Someone Else Will Fix This

-Thinking about child welfare can be painful.
+Thinking about children and youth in our child welfare system is painful.
 The individual stories, and the stories most likely to hit the news, can be disturbing.
 And the current system, which is complicated, is badly broken.
 For each of the extreme cases that garner media attention, including child deaths, many thousands of unnamed children suffer in situations that will never see the light of public scrutiny.

 We need to understand that, as citizens of the state, the Department of Children and Families represents each of us in the care of our vulnerable children.
 DCF is our proxy, and we are responsible.